naa986/wp-paypal/wp-paypal/readme.txt

 = Can I accept WooCommerce PayPal payments using this plugin? =

 No. This is not a WooCommerce plugin.

-= How much does it cost to use PayPal?

-If you are a merchant or business that uses PayPal to accept payments from your customers, PayPal takes 2.9 percent of the payment plus 30 cents per transaction before putting the money in your account.

-= Does PayPal have a monthly fee? =

-No.

-= My PayPal button is not working.
-What can I do? =

-You can post your issue on the PayPal plugin page: https://wphowto.net/wordpress-paypal-plugin-732.

 = Can I create a PayPal account using this plugin? =